-Management's Discussion and Analysis For the six-month periods ended June 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

-This Management's Discussion and Analysis ("MD&A") of UEX Corporation ("UEX" or the "Company") for the sixmonth period ended June 30, 2018 is intended to provide a detailed analysis of the Company's business and compares its financial results with those of previous periods.
-This MD&A is dated August 1, 2018 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and related notes for the six-month period ended June 30, 2018.
-The unaudited condensed interim financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and do not include all of the information required for full financial statements.
-This MD&A should also be read in conjunction with the audited annual consolidated financial statements for the years ended December 31, 2017 and 2016, prepared in accordance with International Reporting Standards ("IFRS"), and the 2017 annual MD&A. Unless specified otherwise, all dollar amounts are in Canadian dollars.
+This Management's Discussion and Analysis ("MD&A") of UEX Corporation ("UEX" or the "Company") for the nine-month period ended September 30, 2018 is intended to provide a detailed analysis of the Company's business and compares its financial results with those of previous periods.
+This MD&A is dated November 8, 2018 and should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements and related notes for the nine-month period ended September 30, 2018.
+The unaudited condensed consolidated interim financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and do not include all of the information required for full financial statements.
+This MD&A should also be read in conjunction with the audited annual consolidated financial statements for the years ended December 31, 2017 and 2016, prepared in accordance with International Financial Reporting Standards ("IFRS"), and the 2017 annual MD&A. Unless specified otherwise, all dollar amounts are in Canadian dollars.